 Barham has a lot of plans for expansion.
 “We’re going to have a recording studio, so we’ll be able to have custom morning news where students who have completed public speaking courses will become talking heads,” he predicts.
 “We’re a computer technology school, so our students produce a digital movie when they go somewhere.
 We’ve had kids making inspired presentations.”

 Barham praises the system’s ease of use and is eagerly exploring other AxisTV capabilities.
 More than anything, though, the rich media capabilities and the flexibility make Barham an enthusiastic supporter.
-“I have Flash presentations I use, for instance at open houses, orientation, or some special event.
+“I have video presentations I use, for instance at open houses, orientation, or some special event.
 It’s a lot more powerful than having static text.
 AxisTV gives us another presentation venue.
 The first time people saw it, they were pretty dazzled.”